Princess Michael of Kent: Catholicism

+Views and controversies

-The Princess has a controversial history of statements and actions that have been widely viewed as racist.
+Princess Michael of Kent has a controversial history of statements and actions that have been accused of being racist.

 The media claim she once declared to an American fashion magazine that she had "more royal blood in her veins than any person to marry into the royal family since Prince Philip".
 After being told about Princess Michael's lineage by Lord Mountbatten, Queen Elizabeth II reportedly joked that she was "a bit too grand for us".

 In 2004, she was accused of racially insulting black diners at a restaurant in New York.
-A spokesperson acknowledged that the Princess had been angry at the group, who were seated on a table near her, but denied that she had told them to "go back to the colonies".
+A spokesperson acknowledged that the Princess had been angry at the group, who were seated at a table near her, but denied that she had told them to "go back to the colonies".
 In an interview with a newspaper she reflected on her encounter with "a group of rappers", which in fact included the TV reporter A. J. Calloway as well as a banker, a lawyer, and a music mogul.

-In February 2005, she gave a series of interviews to promote her book, in one of which she said that Britons should be more concerned about the bloodlines of their children, and claimed that the British media were "excited" by Prince Harry's decision to wear a swastika for a fancy dress party because of the British press' "ownership structure".
+In 2005, she gave a series of interviews to promote her book, in one of which she said that Britons should be more concerned about the bloodlines of their children, and claimed that the British media were "excited" by Prince Harry's decision to wear a swastika for a fancy dress party because of the British press' "ownership structure", a statement interpreted by some as antisemitic.
 She claimed that "nobody would have got excited" had he worn the hammer and sickle.

-In September 2005, she talked to Mazher Mahmood, a News of the World journalist posing as a fake sheikh and potential buyer for Nether Lypiatt Manor, Princess Michael and her husband's country home at the time.
-The Princess shared her opinions on Diana, Princess of Wales describing her as a "bitter" and "nasty" woman.
-She went on to say that Charles, Prince of Wales was "jealous" of his former wife's popularity, and that he had effectively married a "womb".
+In 2005, she talked to Mazher Mahmood, a News of the World journalist posing as a fake sheikh and potential buyer for Nether Lypiatt Manor, Princess Michael and her husband's country home at the time.
+The Princess shared her opinions on Diana, Princess of Wales, describing her as a "bitter" and "nasty" woman.
+She went on to say that Charles, Prince of Wales, was "jealous" of his former wife's popularity, and that he had effectively married a "womb".
 She also added that the Prince's Duchy Originals jams were not homemade: "He's got factories.
 It's just got his name on it."